-Method Summary Message() Message class constructor. getAnyData() Retrieves AnyData payload of the message. getAttemptsToDequeue() Retrieves the number of attempts made to dequeue the message. getBytes() Retrieves Bytes payload of the message. getCorrelationId() Retrieves the identification string. getDelay() Retrieves delay with which message was enqueued. getExceptionQueueName() Retrieves name of queue to which Message is moved when it cannot be processed. getExpiration() Retrieves the expiration of the message. getMessageEnqueuedTime() Retrieves time at which message was enqueued. getMessageState() Retrieves state of the message at time of enqueuing. getObject() Retrieves object payload of the message. getOriginalMessageId() Retrieves the Id of the message that generated this message on the last queue. getPayloadType() Retrieves the type of the payload.
+Method Summary Message() Message class constructor. getAnyData() Retrieves AnyData payload of the message. getAttemptsToDequeue() Retrieves the number of attempts made to dequeue the message. getBytes() Retrieves Bytes payload of the message. getCorrelationId() Retrieves the identification string. getDelay() Retrieves delay with which message was enqueued. getExceptionQueueName() Retrieves name of queue to which Message is moved when cannot be processed. getExpiration() Retrieves the expiration of the message. getMessageEnqueuedTime() Retrieves time at which message was enqueued. getMessageState() Retrieves state of the message at time of enqueuing. getObject() Retrieves object payload of the message. getOriginalMessageId() Retrieves the ld of the message that generated this message on the last queue. getPayloadType() Retrieves the type of the payload. getPriority() Retrieves the priority of the message. getSenderId() Retrieves the agent who send the Message. isNull() Tests whether the Message object is NULL. operator=() Assignment operator for Message. setAnyData() Specifies AnyData payload of the message. setBytes() Specifies Bytes payload of the message. setCorrelationId() Specifies the identification string. setDelay() Specifies the number of seconds to delay the enqueued Message. setExceptionQueueName() Specifies the name of the queue to which the Message object is moved if it cannot be precessed.